daq-tools/kotori/doc/source/faq/weewx.rst

 For further details, see also
 `mqttkit_application <https://github.com/daq-tools/kotori/blob/0.24.5/kotori/daq/application/mqttkit.py#L38-L40>`_
-and the documentation section about the :ref:`application-object`.
+and the documentation section about the :ref:`faq-application-object`.

 ----